eins78/Bachelor/Introduction/8-Versioning.markdown

 But: since your document's history should be as important to you as it is to Mr. Doctorow, I really want you to understand the **concepts** and **nomenclature** behind it.

 The hope is to give you peace of mind that your work is *saved* and *safe*.
-Though Linus Thorvalds has publicly said exactly that](https://www.youtube.com/watch?v=4XpnKHJAok8&feature=player_detailpage&t=3529)[^fn-git-data-promise], only with some background knowledge you can start to really trust the system.
+Though Linus Torvalds has publicly said exactly that](https://www.youtube.com/watch?v=4XpnKHJAok8&feature=player_detailpage&t=3529)[^fn-git-data-promise], only with some background knowledge you can start to really trust the system.
 Moreover, this same knowledge should enable you to learn how to use any **`git`** interface in a relatively short time.

 [^fn-git-data-promise]: Quote: "I guarantee you, if you put your data in git: You can trust, that 5 years later, after it was converted from your hard disk, to DVD, to whatever new technology, and you copied it along, [`…`] you can verify that the data you get out is the exact same data you've put in." \